JosiahParry/valve/README.md

 ## Motivation

 Plumber is an R package that creates RESTful APIs from R functions.
 It is limited in that each API is a single R process and thus a single thread.
 Multiple queries are executed in the sequence that they came in.
 Scaling plumber APIs is not easy.
 The intention of valve is to be able to make scaling plumber APIs, and thus R itself, easier.
-This is done by spawning plumber APIs on multiple threads and having an axum app on a main thread distributing requests across the multiple plumber APIs.
 We can make R better by leveraging Rust's ["fearless concurrency."](https://blog.rust-lang.org/2015/04/10/Fearless-Concurrency.html)

 ## Installation

 Install the R package using {remotes}.
-Note that this will compile the package from source which will require rust to be installed.
-If you don't have rust installed follow the instructions [here](https://www.rust-lang.org/tools/install).
-Rust is the second easiest programming language to install after R.
+Note that this will compile the package from source which will require Rust to be installed.
+If you don't have rust installed follow the instructions [here](https://www.rust-lang.org/tools/install). _Rust is the second easiest programming language to install after R_.

 > I also recommend installing the development version of {rextendr} via `pak::pak("extendr/rextendr")` which provides the function `rextendr::rust_sitrep()` which will update you on if you have a compatible Rust installation.